sunflowerit/sfit-timer/README.md

-SFIT Timer Chrome app is used to log hours and automatically write them to Odoo Timesheets.
+SFIT Timer is a cross-plaform browser extension app used to log work hours and automatically write them to Odoo Timesheets.

-It connects to SFIT odoo and displays issue list.
+It connects to an odoo instance e.g SFIT odoo instance and displays issue list.
 From the list, one can start timer based on the issue, set start and end time of the issue and when stop button is clicked, a new timesheet line record is added to Odoo.

 Features: